Flex Friday Brings Learning, Culture, and Community Together at Cadotte Lake School

 Implementation and Goals

-Overall, treaty-based education is part of a broader movement to create a more inclusive and accurate understanding of Canada’s history, addressing the knowledge gap around Indigenous peoples’ role, rights, and contributions within Canada’s formation and growth.
+Overall, way of life education is part of a broader movement to create a more inclusive and accurate understanding of Canada’s history, addressing the knowledge gap around Indigenous peoples’ role, rights, and contributions within Canada’s formation and growth.

 Understanding Treaties as Living Agreements: